 From indie studios to AAA publishers.
 Every tier includes zero telemetry, runtime-only activation, and clean session exits.

 All plans include zero telemetry collection, runtime-only activation, clean session exits, and full SDK access.
-Volume discounts available for multi-title licenses.
+During closed beta, all partners receive Cerberus-tier access at no cost.
+Pricing tiers apply at general availability.
 CCU = Concurrent Users.
-Prices shown in USD — auto-detected by region.

 No. The kernel driver loads only when your game launches and unloads when it exits.
 Cerberus has zero presence on the system outside of active game sessions.
 No boot-time driver, no background processes, no tray icon.